This article is published by Future Trans

 whose role is critical to the success of our business.

 To put it as straightforwardly as possible, let’s admit that the full automation of translation project management via some type of software is just like the nice story of Aladdin and the Genie ─ just fiction!

-Beyond doubt, the human translation project manager can never be replaced by any software, and the role being played by these professionals will always be crucial to the entire translation and localization industry.
+Beyond doubt, the human translation project manager can never be replaced by any software, and the role being played by these professionals will always be crucial to the entire localization industry.
 But logically we should have started with defining what project management is, and, more specifically, what translation and localization project management is; shouldn’t we?!